 The aim of Ashmount School is to provide education for pupils with special educational needs.
 The highly specialised provision is available to those pupils that, through the process of assessment, are recognised as needing more help than that available in other schools.

 We moved to our fantastic brand new school in the Thorpe Acre area of Loughborough in January 2014.
-Our purpose built environment is set within the grounds of Charnwood College and our student numbers have now reached capacity of 196.
+Our purpose built environment is set within the grounds of Charnwood College and our student numbers have now exceeded capacity of 196.

 Our School Day